to the one who is in a season of spiritual deadness

 He had an inside tip that He was about to die.

-And He did.
-In fact, He endured the absolute worst pain imaginable, both physically, mentally, and spiritually.
-It was no bueno.
+And He died.
+In fact, He endured the absolute worst pain imaginable, physically, mentally, and spiritually.

-Maybe you're right there with them, feeling numb and depressed and just...tired.
+Maybe you're right there with him, feeling numb and depressed and just...tired.

-Maybe you've been hurt too many times by a boy, insulted by your friends, treated not-very-nicely by your parents, insulted by a coworker....
+Maybe you've been hurt too many times by a boy, insulted by your friends, treated not-very-nicely by your parents, insulted by a coworker, or maybe you’re just in a season for no reason at all.
 I don't know.

 I don't know your story, but I do know this: It gets better.

 What that means is that you will face hardship.
 You will be hurt.
 You will be weary.
-You will die.
+You will die (figuratively).

 But you will also live.
 Because that giant rock that life threw at you was just rolled away, and Jesus was just awakened from the dead.